Call-me-Zak/ASP.NET-CORE-Web-App/README.md

 // Configure the HTTP request pipeline if (app.Environment.IsDevelopment())
 {
-    app.UseSwagger();            // Adds Swagger middleware to serve the Swagger UI and JSON endpoint (The default endpoint for the Swagger UI is http:<hostname>:<port>/swagger) app.UseSwaggerUI();          // Configures Swagger UI to visualize and interact with the API }
+    app.UseSwagger();            // Adds Swagger middleware to serve the Swagger UI and JSON endpoint app.UseSwaggerUI();          // Configures Swagger UI to visualize and interact with the API }